Downes/SSDS/README.md

 I used Reclaim Cloud's Marketplace to create a Flask app. https://app.my.reclaim.cloud/

 Create the app.
 It will have an address like 'https://env-1873872.ca.reclaim.cloud'.
 Or just use this address and don't worry at all about setting up the Flask App.
 If you do create the app, record the new address.
 Use WebSSH to install the dependencies listed in requirements.txt and upload the code in the app subdirectory of this repository into /var/www/webroot/ROOT using sftp, git or whatever.
-Register an account at 'https://env-1873872.ca.reclaim.cloud/register' (for whatever URL you are using).

 On a second server (any server that hosts web pages will do) place the web page flasker.html If you used the 'https://env-1873872.ca.reclaim.cloud' Flask app you don't have to do anything; otherwise replace every instance of 'https://env-1873872.ca.reclaim.cloud' with the new URL of your Flask app.
 Then navigate to flasker.html on your second server.
-It will ask you to login, then function as described thereafter.
+It will ask you to login, and give you the option to register if you don't have an account, and then function as described thereafter.

-If you don't want to do any of this, just register an account at 'https://env-1873872.ca.reclaim.cloud/register' and then go to https://www.downes.ca/CList/flasker.html
+If you don't want to do any of this, just go to https://www.downes.ca/CList/flasker.html

 Updates

 I'll probably make some changes.
 Things I have in mind:
-- 'Register' link on the login page
 - Method to select between more than one instances of the Flask App
+- More elegant way to handle 'same username' error